Trees planted to date

 Most frequent questions and answers

-100% of your money goes to the tree planting, journalism and operations of the business.
+100% of your money goes to the tree planting, journalism and operations of the digital magazine.
 We do not take a profit from your subscription.
 In the future we hope to pay for the operations side of the business by offering environmental services and sponsored posts to eco friendly businesses.

 Individual action is an important part of the solution for fighting climate change.
 It’s why every one of our subscribers plants 15 trees per month, becomes carbon positive and gets advice on how to reduce their own carbon emissions.
 However the most important part of the solution is making sure that governments have sound environmental policies.
 Your contribution funds us to search the world for important stories, that helps keep the population informed on environmental issues and educates them to vote.
 This is why we are confident that our digital magazine is a holistic and effective way for individuals to alleviate climate change.